Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: Introduction

 \section{Introduction}

-Modified gravity research has seen a surge of interest following the discovery of the universe's accelerated expansion, and will remain relevant in the foreseeable future amidst the influx of current and upcoming observational data sets.
-There is a plethora of modified gravity models to be found in the literature \cite{Papantonopoulos2015,CANTATA:2021asi}, and their theoretical and phenomenological viability is an active theme of research.
-From the perspective of both theoretical consistency and empirical viability, it is crucial to recover General Relativistic (GR) solutions, such as Friedmann or Schwarzschild, within a modified gravity framework.
-The phenomenological motivation behind it is the empirical success of GR to account for astrophysical data, as emphasized by the speed of the gravitational wave propagation being extremely close to the speed of light \cite{Creminelli:2017sry,Ezquiaga:2017ekz,Baker:2017hug,Copeland:2018yuh}, and the measured values of the the post parametrized Newtonian parameters being extremely close to unity (see \cite[Table 24.1]{CANTATA:2021asi}).
+Modified gravity research has seen a surge of interest following the discovery of the universe's accelerated expansion, and there is a plethora of modified gravity models that have been introduced over the past decades \cite{Papantonopoulos2015,CANTATA:2021asi}.
+It is crucial to recover General Relativistic (GR) solutions, such as Friedmann or Schwarzschild, within a modified gravity framework.
+The phenomenological motivation behind it is the empirical success of GR to account for astrophysical data (see, e.g. \cite{Creminelli:2017sry,Ezquiaga:2017ekz,Baker:2017hug,Copeland:2018yuh}).
 From the theoretical point of view, this is required for a well-defined GR limit of the modified gravity theory.
 For a solution to be physically viable, it must also be natural, i.e., not arising from only a fine-tuned set of initial conditions.

 The subject of this work is to study some aspects of a given General Relativistic homogeneous and isotropic cosmological solution in modified gravity.
 In particular, we try to present a sound mathematical scheme to answer the following questions: \begin{itemize} \item Can a given General Relativistic cosmological solution $a(t)$ be realized within the framework of a given modified gravity theory without incurring any known theoretical pathology? \item In the space of all such theories that admit the given cosmological solution $a(t)$, does GR behave like a cosmological past or future attractor? \item Even if the solution can be realized within the framework of a given modified gravity theory, is it stable under small homogeneous and isotropic perturbations?\footnote{Homogeneous and isotropic perturbations in the solution space of a given theory bear a slightly different significance than usual inhomogeneous cosmological perturbations.
 It is related to the naturalness of a solution.
 Homogeneous and isotropic perturbation of a solution trajectory becomes important in the study of inflationary attractors and tracker quintessence models, which were introduced to provide natural solutions to the fine-tuning problems in the early universe and the coincidence problem in the late universe.} \end{itemize} In this work, we illustrate our approach in the context of $f(R)$ gravity, which is one of the most well-known forms of modified gravity.
 However, the applicability of this approach extends beyond $f(R)$ to any $f$-class of modified gravity theories, e.g. $f(T),\,f(Q),\,f(G)$ (modified teleparallel, symmetric teleparallel and general teleparallel gravity).